'We ate each other one by one': The gruesome story of Alexander Pearce the cannibal convict

-When 29 year old Irishman Alexander Pearce landed in Van Diemen's Land in 1819 to begin a seven-year sentence for stealing six pairs of shoes, he quickly hatched a plan to escape.
+When 29-year-old Irishman Alexander Pearce landed in Van Diemen's Land in 1819 to begin a seven-year sentence for stealing six pairs of shoes, he quickly hatched a plan to escape.

-Two years later he managed to flee, but, when he was captured again, he was sent to the most brutal penal settlement of all; Sarah Island on the remote Macquarie Harbour.
+Two years later he managed to flee, but when he was captured again he was sent to the most brutal penal settlement of all; Sarah Island on the remote Macquarie Harbour.

-Desperate to escape the horrors of his life in captivity where he endured multiple beatings by sadistic guards, Pearce vowed to escape once more.
+Desperate to escape the horrors of his life in captivity, where he endured multiple beatings by sadistic guards, Pearce vowed to escape once more.

-Incredibly, he managed to get away, along with seven other convicts.
+Incredibly, he managed to get away, with seven other convicts.

-But, after more than 100 days on the run he was eventually captured, 197 years ago this month.
+But after more than 100 days on the run he was eventually captured, 197 years ago this month.

 However, Pearce was the only man out of eight who survived.
-He told his captors that he and his fellow convicts were forced to eat each other to survive, killing each other and devouring carcasses one by one.
+He told his captors he and his fellow convicts had to eat each other to survive, killing each other and devouring carcases one by one.

 But nobody believed him.